ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

     :width: 400

 .. note::
-   PyMotorCAD creates and run from a new instance of Motor-CAD unless otherwise specified in the creation of the Motor-CAD object.
+   PyMotorCAD creates and runs from a new instance of Motor-CAD unless otherwise specified in the creation of the Motor-CAD object.
 If the Motor-CAD object is set to not open a new instance, then it connects with any open Motor-CAD window regardless of version number and without preference for any particular one.